Let’s be honest: the fastest way to kill your outreach is to look spammy.

 Links, files, and tracking (keep it clean)

-- Avoid shortened links and heavy tracking on the opener.
+- Avoid link shorteners and heavy tracking on the opener.

 Follow-up rules that respect people

-- After a “not now,” set a milestone re-touch date and move on.
+After a “not now,” set a re-touch date tied to a real milestone (funding, hiring, launch), then move on.

 Team etiquette (if more than one person is sending)

-- Share a snippet bank (hooks, bumps, booking lines).
+- Use a shared snippet bank: hooks, bumps, booking lines.

-- Log hook used and last touch in your CRM.
+- Log who messaged, what hook, and last touch date.

-- Run a quick copy review each week to remove phrases that start to feel templated.
+- Run a quick weekly copy review to remove phrases that start to feel templated.

-- One owner monitors restrictions and replies, and adjusts batch size.
+- One owner monitors restrictions and adjusts batch size.

 Red flags & recovery